ananyat6979-commits/Model-Collapse-Observatory/SCOPE.md

 Within this regime, MCO's hypothesis is that early warning IS possible.
 MCO's signals are detectors for the APPROACH to the ZL-IRL boundary.
-Once deterministic truncation occurs and tail mass reaches zero, detection fails — consistent with ZL-IRL's finding.
+Once deterministic truncation occurs and tail mass reaches zero, detection fails, consistent with ZL-IRL's finding.

 **This framing must appear in:** SCOPE.md (here), any related work section, the